NERC invests £2 million in exploring low-carbon futures for the UK

 For example, future energy pathways that envisage more wind farms have implications for the quality of natural landscapes and the cultural ecosystem services people derive from their enjoyment of those landscapes.

-The future energy pathways will include the kind of steps the UK will need to take in order to meet its energy policy goals of maintaining energy security, keeping energy affordable and cutting greenhouse gas emissions by 80 per cent by 2050.
+The future energy pathways will include the kind of steps the UK will need to take in order to meet its energy policy goals of maintaining energy security, keeping energy affordable and cutting greenhouse gas emissions by 80% by 2050.

 The scientists' primary objective is to explore future UK low-carbon energy pathways and quantify what they would mean for stocks of natural capital and for the provision of ecosystem services.
 The project will also apply methods of economic valuation to estimate in money terms the value of the ecosystem service changes associated with different future energy pathways.
 The project will give policymakers the tools they need to analyse different energy futures in a way that brings energy and environmental considerations together into a single framework.